 Along with this, videos of their performance art and spoken word poetry are available online.
 I’ve included one of my favorites below.

-If you’re interested to learn more about Alok, I also recommend listening to them on Episode #115 of Jonathan Van Ness’ podcast Getting Curious, “What’s Your Experience with the Binary?”
+If you’re interested to learn more about Alok, heat to Episode #115 of Jonathan Van Ness’ podcast Getting Curious, “What’s Your Experience with the Binary?”
+Their discussion is powerful and enlightening, and it will stretch the way that you think.

 Through these outlets, Alok’s work is accessible to all people through many free avenues.